boddhisattva/shop/README.md

 ## About

 This is a program to meet Alice's shopping related requirements in order to organize a hackathon.
+Alice needs to shop for these items from the [Shopicruit store](http://shopicruit.myshopify.com/).

 The checklist of her requirements include: